JacquesBonet/gpschallenge/README.md

 CUSTOMIZATION
 ___________________________________________________________________

-Change the host to accees the user profile.
+Change the host in autoload.php file permitting to access the user profile.